LiQgroup/DRM/README.md

 ```
 4. A toy example for the function “fast.pf”

-The function “fast.pf” calculates the p-value for the fast-pF test statistic (standardized numerator of pseudo F test) using the asymptotic distribution or the permutation procedures.
+The function “fast.pf” calculates the p-value for the fast-pF test statistic (standardized numerator of the pseudo F test) using the asymptotic distribution or the permutation procedures.
 Here is a toy example.

 ```
 # Generate the matrix X1 which contains the predictors to be adjusted and the matrix X2 which contains the predictors of interest.